rcarrata/rcarrata.github.io/_posts/2021-07-01-traffic-flow-ovn2.md

 ## Check the Network Flow traffic in Kibana dashboards

-Now that we can the whole ELK and ElastiFlow set up properly and the dashboards properly configured, let's dig in into the dashboards and in the information exposed!
+Now that we can have the whole ELK and ElastiFlow set up properly and the dashboards properly configured, let's dig in into the dashboards and in the information exposed!

 If you go Discover you will see a lot of sFlow flow records of our network traffic collected in ES: